nuprl/TypeWeaver/ECOOP_AE_Submission_Document.md

     6. `src/R/figures.R` will need to be updated.
 The container can be rebuilt with `cd src/R && make build`.
     7. Adding a new dataset is a labor-intensive, manual task.
 See §4.1 in the paper for how we did this.
-The scripts in `src/dataset_tools/` may be helpful and are lightly documented.
-TODO
+As part of that task, we wrote some scripts that were meant to be throwaway, but we include them in `src/dataset_tools/` for completeness.
+They are lightly documented, but have not been tested within this artifact.

 ## For authors claiming an available badge